 Other treatment options that might be used depending on the reason for your sleep apnea are surgery, weight management, lifestyle, and sleeping habit changes.

-Currently, our Coastal Dental Care practices at Banora Point, Burleigh Waters, Kingscliff, Mudgeeraba, Robina Town, Robina Village and Runaway Bay are offering Sleep Apnea treatment plans.
+Currently, our Coastal Dental Care practices at Banora Point, Burleigh Waters, Kingscliff, Mudgeeraba, Robina Town, and Runaway Bay are offering Sleep Apnea treatment plans.
 Book in for a consultation online (make a note: Sleep Apnea) or give one of our practices a call to receive more information.

 We have over 11 Coastal Dental Care practices across Queensland and Northern New South Wales.